Skip to content.

 This is an important distinction from the commonly discussed Deep Venous Thrombosis or DVT that occurs in the deep vein system.
 Deep vein Thrombosis is a serious medical condition and requires blood thinners (anticoagulation) and other possible intervention.

 Phlebitis is not a life or limb threatening condition, but it can be quite painful due to the inflammation that occurs around the vein.
-The only time SVT can becomes a more serious problem is if it worsens and extends into a deep vein.
+The only time SVT can become a more serious problem is if it worsens and extends into a deep vein.

 There are two sets of veins in our extremities.